History of the Oklahoma City Thunder

-1967–2008: Seattle SuperSonics
+1967–2008: Original Seattle SuperSonics

 The Thunder's previous incarnation, the Seattle SuperSonics, was formed in 1967.
 In 41 seasons in Seattle, the SuperSonics compiled a win–loss record in the regular season and went in the playoffs.
 The franchise's titles include three Western Conference championships and one NBA title in 1979.

 In 2006, Howard Schultz sold the SuperSonics for $350 million to a group of Oklahoma City investors led by Clay Bennett, a move approved by NBA owners the following October.
 In 2007, Bennett announced that the franchise would move to Oklahoma City as soon as the lease with KeyArena expired.

 In June 2008, a lawsuit brought by the City of Seattle against Bennett due to his attempts to break the final two years of the Sonics' lease at KeyArena went to federal court.
 Nearly a month later, the two sides reached a settlement agreement.
 The terms awarded the city $45 million to get out of the remaining lease at KeyArena, and could provide an additional $30 million payment to Seattle in 2013 if certain conditions are met.
 The owners agreed to leave the SuperSonics name, logo and colors in Seattle for a possible future NBA franchise; however, the items would remain the property of the Oklahoma City team along with other "assets," including championship banners and trophies.
 On September 3, 2008, the team name, logo, and colors for the Oklahoma City franchise were revealed to the public.
 The name "Thunder" was chosen due to Oklahoma being a frequent victim of powerful storms due to its location in Tornado Alley, and Oklahoma City housing the 45th Infantry Division, the Thunderbirds.